One day, you’re just a person going about your regular life. And the next day, boom – you’re a drummer.

-Drumming can be both hard and easy.
-If you find that you pick up rhythms quickly, you have natural coordination, and you can clap in time, you may find learning drums is easier for you than someone who struggles with these things.
+Drumming can be both easy and hard.
+If you find that you pick up rhythms quickly, you have natural coordination, and you can clap in time, you may find that learning drums is easier for you than someone who struggles with these things.

 But like any new undertaking, there can always be a bit of a learning curve.
 Enjoy your successes, and use challenges as opportunities to push harder.
 You might even impress yourself!
 The best part?
 Whether you find drumming easy or hard, the more you practice, the better you’ll get.
 And the payoff feels amazing.